sbera2709/Git-CICD-test/README.md

 # Git-CICD-test
-Testing the CI/CD with Git commits for NOdsJs app.
+Testing the CI/CD with Git commits using NodsJs app.